delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 ![Screenshot](images/PostDiscovery.png)

-Notice that it says "No databases found on installation".
+Notice that it says *No databases found on installation*.
 This is because we chose not to do automatic source config discovery.

 However, because we have allowed manual source config discovery, you can add your own entries by clicking the plus sign (**Add Database**).
 Complete the information in the Add Database dialog and click Add.